New ‘Deep Brain Stimulation Therapy’ to help Parkinson’s patients in Lynchburg - NewsBreak

 LYNCHBURG, Va. ( WFXR ) — Centra has announced a new ‘Deep Brain Stimulation Therapy’ is being offered in Lynchburg that can bring relief to individuals experiencing tremors or even suffering from Parkinson’s disease.

 “The lead delivers electrical stimulation to targeted areas of the brain which results in the stabilization of the brain signals that cause the tremors.
-The settings of the stimulator are finetuned three to five weeks after the surgery is completed which allows the amount of stimulation being produced to be refined while also helping to reduce side effects.” — Centra Temperatures are on the rise, and so is the pollen count.
-Folks across the Chattahoochee Valley may have noticed pollen on the tops of cars, pooling in puddles of water, or collecting on roadways.
+The settings of the stimulator are finetuned three to five weeks after the surgery is completed which allows the amount of stimulation being produced to be refined while also helping to reduce side effects.” — Centra Montgomery Board hears proposal, public comment for Love’s Travel stop

 DBS Therapy is a surgery that can be used to treat various types of movement disorders which cause tremors, including Parkinson’s disease.
 Tremors oftentimes affect motor abilities making it difficult for individuals to complete daily activities.
 Centra shares that patients who have received DBS Therapy have had up to an 80% reduction in tremors.